An accelerated proximal gradient method for multiobjective optimization: Introduction

 Multiobjective optimization consists in minimizing (or maximizing) more than one objective function at once under possible constraints.
 In general, there is no single point that minimizes all objective functions simultaneously, so the concept of \emph{Pareto optimality} becomes essential.
 We call a point Pareto optimal if there is no other point with the same or smaller objective function values and with at least one objective function value being strictly smaller.

 One of the most popular strategies for solving multiobjective optimization problems is the \emph{scalarization approach}~\cite{Gass1955,Geoffrion1968,Zadeh1963}.
 It converts the original multiobjective problem into another, which has a parametrized scalar-valued objective function.
+If each objective function in the multiobjective optimization problem is convex, the converted single objective optimization problems typically become convex optimization.
 However, it can be challenging to choose the appropriate parameters (or weights) in advance.
-Another approach, which does not use scalarization, is based on metaheuristics~\cite{Gandibleux2004}.
-This one does not have a theoretical proof of convergence to Pareto solutions.
+For example, Marler and Arora~\cite{Marler2010} discussed such difficulties in the weighted sum method.
+Another approach, which does not use scalarization, is based on metaheuristics~\cite{Gandibleux2004} but lacks a theoretical proof of convergence to Pareto solutions.

-To overcome those drawbacks, recently, many descent algorithms for multiobjective optimization problems have been developed~\cite{Fukuda2014}.
-For example, Fliege and Svaiter~\cite{Fliege2000} proposed the steepest descent method for differentiable multiobjective optimization problems.
-Other examples include the projected gradient~\cite{Fukuda2013,Grana-Drummond2004}, Newton's~\cite{Fliege2009,Goncalves2021}, trust-region~\cite{Carrizo2016}, and conjugate gradient methods~\cite{LucambioPerez2018}.
+To overcome those drawbacks, many descent algorithms for multiobjective optimization problems have been developed recently~\cite{Fukuda2014}.
+These algorithms decrease all objective functions at each iteration, offer the advantages of not requiring a priori parameter selection, and provide convergence guarantees under reasonable assumptions.
+For instance, Fliege and Svaiter~\cite{Fliege2000} proposed the steepest descent method for differentiable multiobjective optimization problems.
+Other examples include the projected gradient~\cite{Fukuda2013,Grana-Drummond2004,Zhao2021}, Newton's~\cite{Fliege2009,Goncalves2022}, trust-region~\cite{Carrizo2016}, and conjugate gradient methods~\cite{LucambioPerez2018}.
 Descent methods for infinite-dimensional vector optimization problems have also been studied, including the proximal point~\cite{Bonnel2005} and the inertial forward-backward methods~\cite{Bot2018}.
 Among these, methods that use only the first-order derivatives of the objective functions, such as the steepest descent and the projected gradient methods, are called \emph{first-order methods}.
 Another well-known multiobjective first-order method is the proximal gradient~\cite{Tanabe2019}, which works for composite problems, i.e., with each objective being the sum of a differentiable function and a convex but not necessarily differentiable one.
-This algorithm, as well as the steepest descent, is known to converge to Pareto solutions with rate~$O(1/k)$~\cite{Fliege2019, Tanabe2021}.
+This algorithm, as well as the steepest descent, is known to converge to Pareto solutions with rate~$O(1/k)$~\cite{Fliege2019, Tanabe2023}.